brewchetta/pair-programming-challenges-061520/04-active-record-agents/README.md

 # Agents of Active Record

+Based on all the super secret activity that's been going on, we need to create a database of secret agents and organizations to keep track of them.

 ## Deliverables

 Create a migration that builds an agents table.
 This table should have the following columns: